kimsappi/wolt/README.md

 ## Using the implementation
 All dependencies are included and there's no transpilation necessary.
 Thus running the project is easy.
 There are a few options:

+### Option 0: Pre-deployed (limited time)
+The front-end solution is available for a limited time at https://gcr-vr4fnhk7fa-uc.a.run.app/frontend

 ### Option 1: Easy
 1. `git clone https://github.com/kimsappi/wolt.git wolt`
 2. Open `wolt/frontend/index_safe.html` in your favourite browser. `index_safe.html` is a messy file, but one that can be run successfully without a web server.